Welcome to Houston’s Hub for Indian arts

 Silambam Houston, recognized as a ‘Houston Cultural Treasure’ is Houston’s premiere Indian arts organization, committed to promoting the Indian arts traditions that we cherish, building a multicultural audience that appreciates these beautiful art forms, passing on the culture, history and artistry of these traditions to the next generation, and empowering emerging artists to find pathways to professionalism.

-Our annual student showcase, Pragati Maarga, was held on June 22, 2025, and featured close to 120 performers in various Indian arts disciplines!.
+Our annual student showcase, Pragati Maarga, was held on June 21, 2026, and featured over 100 performers in various Indian arts disciplines!
+Stay tuned for photos and video highlights!

 Silambam is proud to be recognized as a Houston Cultural Treasure by BIPOC Arts Network and Fund, as part of a national initiative of the Ford Foundation!